Constantine Diogenes (pretender): Life

 The pretender now persuaded the Cumans to push further south on Adrianople, whose governor, Nikephoros Bryennios the Elder, was a relative of Romanos IV and of whom he expected that he would open the gates of the city to him.
 However, when the pretender and the Cumans appeared before the walls of Adrianople, and the pretender called upon his "uncle" to surrender, the blind Bryennios said that he did not recognize his voice.
 The Cumans then laid siege to the city.
 The garrison and the citizens resisted with valour, launching sallies against the besiegers, and after 48 days launched a general sortie which drove back the Cumans.
 During this sortie, Pseudo-Diogenes received a whip cut to the face by a young Byzantine warrior, Marianos Mavrokatakalon.

 At this point, one of Alexios' commanders, Alakaseus, decided upon a ruse: he shaved and disfigured himself, and went to meet the pretender, claiming to have been mistreated by Alexios.
 Calling upon his old friendship Romanos IV and his sufferings to prove his loyalty, he induced the pretender to enter the fortress of Poutza, which he proposed to surrender to him.
 The pretender and his Cuman escorts were feted and dined at the governor's palace.
 After they fell asleep, however, the Byzantines killed the Cumans and took the pretender captive.
 At Tzouroulos, he was delivered to the droungarios Eustathios Kymineianos, and blinded by a Turkish servant.
 Following the capture of the pretender, Alexios defeated the Cumans and drove them back across the Danube.

 The historian Basile Skoulatos remarks that the episode of Pseudo-Diogenes is a very peculiar one in Byzantine history.
 Anna Komnene denigrated him as base-born, wily and shameless man, prone to drink, but he nevertheless displayed extraordinary qualities: he was able to create a following within Constantinople itself, secure the support of the Cumans, and in his attempt to win over Bryennios, he displayed accurate knowledge of the dynastic ties uniting the various members of the Byzantine upper aristocracy.

-By supporting Constanine Diogenes, Vladimir II Monomakh married off his daughter Maritsa (Maria) to him.
+By supporting Constantine Diogenes, Vladimir II Monomakh married off his daughter Maritsa (Maria) to him.
 She gave birth to Vasilko Leonovich.
 With the marriage, Vladimir II tried to take control at least over Byzantine towns along the Danube and weaken the Byzantine Empire.
 In 1116, Monomakh started the last Rus' campaign against Byzantinum, which he lost.